lkndl/ab12phylo/README.md

 ## Getting Started

 As AB12PHYLO is a command line tool, you might want to take a look at its available options by running `ab12phylo -h`.
-If you run it without any arguments, this will also happen.

 #### Test run